gojek/proctor/docs/glossary.md

   * args given
   * procs output
   * procs status

 ### Procs
-Procs is a job to execute using Proctor bundled as docker image and have set of metadata and secrets.
+Procs is a job to execute using Proctor, its bundled as Docker image and have a set of metadata and secrets.
+Both metadata and secret is a key-value pair

-### Procs metadata
+### Metadata
 Procs metadata or mostly addressed as metadata contain metadata of procs such as:
   * name: Name of the procs
   * description: Description of the procs